Waves of Honor

 Eddy’s Wave is the largest of four wave features and rightly named after Eddy Miller who was bigger than life in many ways and exuded happiness and kindness.
 Eddy was curious; he wondered at the metaphysical and natural world and prided himself on knowing the names and nature of plants, animals and insects along the waterways.
 Up for most any adventure, he was a fearless athlete and outdoorsman and an excellent skier and inland waterman.
 Eddy left his wife Ann Miller and a large extended family.
 Eddy Miller: 1952-2009.

-2. Kricket's: Mid-energy, beginner to intermediate wave hole; intermittent pile, steep green sections.
+2. Kricket's: Mid-energy, intermediate wave hole; variable pile, low angle.

 Bend Whitewater Park is owned and operated by the Bend Park and Recreation District (BPRD).
 This river recreation park was conceived of through a partnership between Bend Park and Recreation District and the Bend Paddle Trail Alliance in 2007.